jodalyst/lab_bc_client/README.md

 We expect you to be verifying and testing your designs locally whenever possible.
 Verilog syntax checking can very easily be done by just doing `iverilog -i -g2012 whatever.sv` where `whatever.sv` is the file you care about, the `g2012` flag tells it to use SystemVerilog and the `i` flag says to ignore modules that are used but not defined.
 If you choose not to do this and instead send repeated builds up to the server for things like syntax checking, this may get flagged.
 If you abuse `lab-bc` and/or use it to check syntax errors repeatedly (which really should be getting verified locally using icarus Verilog), the server may throttle and/or limit your submissions and/or put you into timeout.
 Please be aware of this.
 Additionally, if you start to prematurely terminate a lot of builds, the machine server may also start to throttle you and/or put you into timeout.

-# Archving
+# Archiving

 `lab-bc` will automatically make zipped snapshots of your project and its results every time you run it.
 These will be placed into the `_history` folder and be named using the timestamp of the submission.
 I added this since you students tend to be horrendous with version control.
 Note, this archive can get large when you're doing many builds so feel free to delete files if you ever want.

 # Included Files and Folders

 In order to minimize sending junk to the server, only a particular subset of folders and files will get sent to the server on a build or simulation.
 By default only the following directories will be submitted: `xdc`, `sim`, `hdl`, `data`, `ip`.
 If for whatever reason you need to include additional resources, in the configuration file that is written when you run `lab-bc configure` (generally located wherever your computer places configuration files which on Mac/*Nix platforms is in `~/.config/lab-bc/config.ini`, there is an additional array that you can add additional files to.
-For example, if you have content inside a folder called `pirated_metallica_albums`, then you would modify `config.ini` to have `additional_allows = ['pirated_metallica_albums']` and when
+For example, if you have content inside a folder called `pirated_metallica_albums`, then you would modify `config.ini` to have `additional_allows = ['pirated_metallica_albums']` and that will then get zipped/included/sent up to the server when you build and/or simulate.

+# Provenance

-_This project is based on an original version developed by Jay Lang as part of his [2023 M.Eng thesis at MIT](https://dspace.mit.edu/handle/1721.1/151412?show=full).
+This project is based on an original version developed by Jay Lang as part of his [2023 M.Eng thesis at MIT](https://dspace.mit.edu/handle/1721.1/151412?show=full).
 The version found in this repo is largely a ground-up rewrite done in Python for portability and maintainability.
 That should not be taken as a

 For security reasons, other portions of the current lab-bc project (server and worker source code) are private, but if interested, reach out to me at jodalyst@mit.edu.